WRF Physics¶

 Initializing LSMs¶

-All LSMs (except for the SLAB option) require the following additional fields for initialization:
+All LSMs (except the SLAB option) require the following additional fields for initialization:

 Soil temperature